phaze

 Privacy & Platform

-Local-only storage
+Local-only storage (marketing)

-Offline-first / local data
+Local-first / offline data

 Apple Health (HealthKit) sync